jdotjdot/CouchQueue/README.md

 ```javascript
 queue.dequeue('12345', function(err, reponse) {...});
 ```
-Note that the dequeued item *will continue to be in the database*, but will be removed from the queue itself by having the documents `queued` parameter set to `false` and the views updated accordingly.
+Note that the dequeued item *will continue to be in the database*, but will be removed from the queue itself by having the document's `queued` parameter set to `false` and the views updated accordingly.

 - `message` (*required*)
   - The item name or ID that you intend to dequeue from the queue.
 - `callback` (*optional*)
   - A callback function in form `callback(error, response)`.

 ##Future Releases

 For future versions, I hope to add the following features:

 - Ability to add your own custom queueing strategies in addition to random, FIFO, and LIFO